anontechnology/documentation/docs/api/tags.md

 ## DELETE /tags/{tagName}
-Deletes a tag from the system, and removes it from all datapoints, users, and attributes tagged with it.
+Deletes a tag from the system, and removes it from all attribute definitions, users, and attributes tagged with it.

 ### Path Parameters
 |Name            |Type                           |Description                  |